davidgatti/How-to-Understand-Sockets-Using-IoT/Examples/Hardware2NodeJS/README.md

-This example explains how to send data from the connected device to a NodeJS server.
+In each folder you will find exactly the same example with minor differences.
+This way it will be way simpler to understand what’s going on.

+The folder names are self explanatory.
+Binary means we are converting our data to binary, where the Char folder shows that we will convert first our data into a UTF8 representation, meaning int zero, will become 30, and then this data will be converted in to binary.
+Etc.

+You can read more about types on the home page of the project.

 # Protocol description

-A full set of bytes is separated by a `,`.
+Each voltage value is separated by a `,`.

 This is an example of the data that will be sent by NodeJS.